M

 Dataset shows no warming for 12 years and six months

-The University of Alabama Huntsville satellite dataset for Australian lower troposphere anomalies (UAH 6.0) shows mean temperature warming of 0.139C when comparing the first and second halves of the period from April 2012 to September 2024.
+The University of Alabama Huntsville satellite dataset for Australian lower troposphere anomalies (UAH 6.1) shows mean temperature warming of 0.194C when comparing the first and second halves of the period from May 2012 to October 2024 (with significant warming over Australia since 2021 as a result of UAH methodology being changed in November 2024).

-From January 2013 to September 2024, ACORN shows mean temperature cooling of 0.071C and UAH shows Australian lower troposphere warming of 0.089C when averaging the first and second halves of this time period.
+From January 2013 to October 2024, ACORN shows mean temperature cooling of 0.047C and UAH shows Australian lower troposphere warming of 0.165C when averaging the first and second halves of this time period.

 The ACORN dataset shows significant land surface warming since June 2023 and the UAH dataset shows significant warming of the lower troposphere since July 2023 - both potentially affected by the emergence of an El Nino in the Pacific Ocean, strong solar activity and abnormally high atmospheric moisture content due to the Hunga Tonga underwater volcanic eruption in December 2021.